EnhancedNetwork/TOHE-Docs/Install.md

 4. Select all of the files in your TOHE folder and copy them to the Among Us installation folder.
 The folder should now look something like this:<br>
 ![image](./images/EpicFiles.png)

 5. Within the Among Us folder, run `EpicGamesStarter.exe` ([Download Here](https://github.com/whichtwix/EpicGamesStarter/releases/tag/1.0.2) & Follow instructions on page.)
 The first time running it may take some time while installing a prerequisite and the mod sets up its files.
 If you see a black screen or a console window, just wait a couple minutes.
 Once it finishes loading, you should get a popup with TOHE news.
-If you do not see anything about TOHE, double check that your files are all in the same folder.
+If you do not see anything about TOHE, double check that your files are all in the same folder.<br>
+Note: Unlike Steam, you shouldn't run into the 'you are logged out/in offline mode' issue as TOHE has to be in your Epic Games folder and cannot be separated.
+You can play Vanilla as usual by clicking the Settings Wheel in the top-right of the window, and swapping to Vanilla.

 6. Add the folder you put the mod and among us files in as a exclusion for any antivirus you have and windows defender.